neurodata/r-mgc/README.md

 0.9983889
 ```

-A more interactive demo can be found in the discriminability vignette (if installed):
+A more interactive demo can be found in the discriminability vignette:

 ```
 library(mgc)